wumm-project/wumm-project.github.io/TSN.md

     contests for schoolchildren and students, examining TRIZ methods and other materials, providing TRIZ specialists with informational support, publishing activity, keeping memory of TRIZ founder H.S.
 Altshuller, etc.
+  * By its bylaws MA TRIZ is an "organization of organizations".
   * [More about MATRIZ](https://matriz.org/about-matriz/)
 * [ETRIA - The European TRIZ Association](http://etria.eu/portal/)
   * The ETRIA Portal is the official website of the European TRIZ Association,